Migration hurricane is coming, Suella Braverman tells Tories

 "Because today, the option of moving from a poorer country to a richer one is not just a dream for billions of people, it is an entirely realistic prospect."

+Ms Braverman will have deliberately chosen provocative language for her keynote conference speech.

+Her description of potential migration as a coming "hurricane" is likely to draw particular criticism, including from Labour and those who disagreed with her recent speech to a US think tank, in which she questioned whether the application of the UN's 1951 Refugee Convention is "fit for our modern age".

-In response, former justice secretary Robert Buckland said politicians needed to be responsible about language, saying: "I think talking about hurricanes or weather extremes isn't helpful unless you explain the why."We know what's happening in the world, with climate change, with war in the sub-Saharan part of Africa - we are seeing mass movements of population, there is no doubt about that.
-But we need to talk about the why before we start using alarmist language.
+Former justice secretary Robert Buckland said politicians needed to be responsible about language, saying: "I think talking about hurricanes or weather extremes isn't helpful unless you explain the why."We know what's happening in the world, with climate change, with war in the sub-Saharan part of Africa - we are seeing mass movements of population, there is no doubt about that.

-"Let's do so in a way that really understands the breadth of the problem.
-And understands it's only through international action that we're really going to be able to deal with this problem, and deal with it at source, which seems to me to be the best way to deal with mass migration."
+"But we need to talk about the why before we start using alarmist language.
+Let's do so in a way that really understands the breadth of the problem."

 The speech also saw a fellow Tory politician kicked out of the conference hall for heckling her, after she described "gender ideology" as "poison".